Favoursimeon/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is the 12th task on the shell basics
+This is the 13th task for the shell basics